 - The intermediate student is able to isolate a main idea of a text opposed to having a simple and general idea.

 - An intermediate student does not just rely on memorized and practiced words.
-(I see this as recognizing familiar words that have not been the recent focus of instruction or communication.)
+(I see this as recognizing familiar words that have not been the recent focus of instruction or communication.
+They are able to recall previous language patterns and connect them to recently acquired language patterns.)

 - The intermediate student is able to negotiate added meaning created from connected sentences.